SilbigerLab/Mesocosm_User_Manual/Rmd_Chapters/11-troubleshooting_guide.rmd

     1. Make sure it's a tripped breaker and not the GFI outlet needing to be reset.
         1. On the West wall inside the Field Room, just to the right of the secondary sump, there is a quadplex (4-plug outlet) that has a Reset button.
 Push that button until you hear a click.
 If you hear the click but the power is not restored, then follow the next steps.
         1. This GFI outlet is also connected to the quadplex down by the sump on the South wall, so all 8 outlets are controlled by the GFI and could initiate the need for a Reset.
     1. Call PPM (818-677- ext.
-2222) and let them know a breaker tripped at Citrus Hall in the room next to the Mechanics Room on the outside and South side of Citrus Hall.
+2222) and let them know a breaker tripped at Citrus Hall in outside room 3114 - the room next to the Mechanics Room on the outside and South side of Citrus Hall.
     1. When PPM arrives, let them know the breaker box is on the 3rd floor of Citrus in Room 3303 and the switch is for EDP C-4